freenas/freenas-docs/userguide/vms.rst

    with VNC connections and cannot have a VNC interface.

+.. note:: Using a non-US keyboard via VNC is not yet supported.
+As a workaround, select the US keymap on the system running the VNC client, then configure the operating system running in the VM to use a keymap that matches the physical keyboard.
+This will enable passthrough of all keys regardless of the keyboard layout.

 :numref:`Figure %s <vms-vnc_fig>` shows the fields that appear after navigating to
 :menuselection:`VMs --> Devices`,